nimatullo/injury-management/README.md

 Some parts of the website are just included to show ideas that I had that were out of the scope of the project.
 These include:

-- Messages card on the dashboard.
+- "Messages" card on the dashboard.
 The idea was that there would be a second player-facing website that would allow players to message the team doctors and confirm appointments.
 That is also why on the "Today's Appointments" card, there is a status on the left of the appointment time.
 - Pain level on the exercise tracking page.
 This would be would be easy to implement but I didn't in the interest of time.
-- Recovery tracking does have data behind it but the NBA API blacklists IPs from hosting providers so I wasn't able to get the most up to date data.
+- "Recovery tracking" does have data behind it but the NBA API blacklists IPs from hosting providers so I wasn't able to get the most up to date data.
 The data is up to 02/16/2023.

-On the All Appointments page, there is a bug that requires you to click the date on the calendar twice to get the appointments for that day.
+On the "All Appointments" page, there is a bug that requires you to click the date on the calendar twice to get the appointments for that day.
 I was unable to figure out why this was happening.